 We will soon be saying goodbye to this Summer’s photo ID interns, Jannet, David, Gabi, and Katie as they go on with their lives and back to school, though, some of them will still be around to help us our with our research!
 Soon, we will be training new interns onboard to collect that data and acquire invaluable research experience.
 We will miss our Summer interns!
 If you would like to read about their stories, you can click their names above to read their stories, and see their work!

-Even though the Summer is over, there is still lots of warm, sunny days ahead, weekends, and holidays, so come on out on a whale watching adventure, and maybe you can take away some amazing photos to share with friends and family as well!
+Even though the Summer is over, there is still lots of warm, sunny days ahead, weekends, and holidays, so come on out on a Long Beach whale watching and Los Angeles whale watching adventure, and maybe you can take away some amazing photos to share with friends and family as well!